collinbarrett/collinbarrett.github.io/_posts/2016-04-20-big-o-notation-polling-west-wing.md

 ## O(n!)

 What if the polling was instead set up as a sort of phone tree (again, unrealistic, but bear with me).
-Joey’s primary team would be responsible for calling `n` homes to collect sample data.
+Joey's primary team would be responsible for calling `n` homes to collect sample data.
 Each of those participants would then be required to call `n-1` new participants.
 This chain would continue until a participant in the tree was only required to call one final participant in their branch.
 In this example, the maximum number of polling results that would need to be